Deciding we don’t need something is one thing, knowing what to do with it ethically and responsibly is another.

 Where can I donate my stuff?
 Linen

-Aforementioned clothing bins and op shops happily accept it, but also vets and animal shelters often love linen, blankets and towels to line animal pens.
+Aforementioned clothing bins and op shops happily accept it.
+Also vets and animal shelters / rescues often love linen, blankets and towels to line animal pens.

-No doonas or pillows though please – these items are probably for general waste.
+No feather doonas or pillows though please (unless in perfect condition, in which case some op shops will accept) – these items are probably for general waste.
 With one exception – composters may be able to put the feathers into their compost bins.

 Where can I donate my stuff?
 Mattresses

 Before you buy a mattress consider doing so via a participating retailer in this terrific mattress recycling scheme.
-For a small fee Soft Landing can also pick up an old mattress irrespective of your purchase, and support meaningful jobs for people experiencing barriers to employment.
+Also for a small fee Soft Landing can pick up an old mattress irrespective of your purchase.
+They create meaningful jobs for people experiencing barriers to employment.
 There is a lot to be recycled in a mattress, so don’t just throw it out on the street.

 Where can I donate my stuff?
 Toiletries